 - Some jewellery glue like E6000 or Hasulith

-- A cuff bracelet 15mm wide with curved edges in this example which is pretty easy to do but there are also many other ways to mount your bracelet
+- A cuff bracelet 15mm wide in gold colour with curved edges in this example which is pretty easy to do but there are also many other ways to mount your bracelet

 - This free diagram

 To prepare your bead loom, you may be able to do the full length of the bracelet if you have an adjustable loom.
 In that case make sure you have at least the length of the bracelet +2 cm on both sides between your 2 coils.
 With the cuff bracelet I used, the total length is 16.5cm cm or 95 rows.

 Then, fix your thread with a small knot on the center screw located on the wooden barrel on one side of your bead loom.
 From this anchor point, pull your thread through the coil on the same side a little bit offset from the center.
 Then cross to the other side coil, go through it and make a loop around the center screw on that side.

 Go through the coil, leaving one spacer between this thread and the previous one and going towards the center, cross again to the other side, leave on spacer between this thread and the previous one, and make a loop around the screw and so on until you have 8 threads crossing the loom.
 It is really easy to do, believe me, even though the explanations look complicated…

 Before starting, use the screws maintaining the barrels to tension the threads by rolling the barrels.
 It doesn’t need to be super tight, but the threads should be well maintained in position to keep a regular beadwork.

 2. Thread your beads row after row

 Print your pattern if it is not done already.